The Principle of Buddha Dharma

 • Dying

-The Buddha added four more sufferings which arise from universal experiences.
+The Buddha added four more sufferings that arise from universal experiences.

 • Separation from loved ones